Javran/auto-tents/README.md

 - Set environment variable `TENTS_DEMO_BIN` to the location of the binary. `cd py/` then `./solver.py` when the phone is at a game screen.

 - (Optional) Set environment variable `PUZZLE_RECORDS` to a file path to append recognized puzzles to it.

+- `cd py/; ./analyze_samples.py` can used to gather some analysis, this is mostly just for experimenting with threshold methods.